-Hand Massage as a Sponge Processing Method to Characterize Microbes in the Bullitt Center
+Project title: Validation of a Sponge Processing Method for Characterizing Microbes in the Bullitt Center

 Background: The Bullitt Center is a six-story, 50,000 square-foot green building that emphasizes energy efficiency and environmental performance based on design and operation.
 Microorganisms found in indoor surface environments most often come from human sources or by transport from the outdoor environment.
 Quantity and location of surface microbes can change due to re-aerosolization with human activity and building air movement.
 Few studies have been performed on surface microbes in green buildings.
 The goals are 1) to validate a sponge processing method based on literature reviews and 2) to characterize microbial populations from surfaces in the Bullitt building over a one-year period.